A small, specialist SIL for adults with co-occurring mental health & intellectual disability.

 - NDIS status

-A real home in Banyo — not a facility
+A real home in Banyo.

-- Adults with a dual diagnosis — co-occurring mental health condition and intellectual disability
+- Adults with a dual diagnosis — co-occurring mental health condition and intellectual disability.

-- Participants with persistent psychosocial disability whose needs are episodic, not crisis-driven
+- Participants with persistent psychosocial disability whose needs are episodic, not crisis-driven.

-- Participants ready to build daily living skills and community engagement with clinical oversight
+- Participants ready to build daily living skills and community engagement with clinical oversight.

-- Referrals from Support Coordinators or hospital discharge teams seeking a stable, long-term placement
+- Referrals from Support Coordinators or hospital discharge teams seeking a stable, long-term placement.

 - 1